J. Johnston Pettigrew: Gettysburg Campaign

 On July 3, 1863, Gen. Lee selected Pettigrew's division to march at the left of Maj.
-Gen. George Pickett's in the famous infantry assault popularly known as Pickett's Charge (sometimes called the "Pickett-Pettigrew-Trimble Assault", as Pickett's division was not the only one to participate in the charge).
+Gen. George Pickett's in the famous infantry assault popularly known as Pickett's Charge.
 Pettigrew's old brigade, now commanded by James K. Marshall, had been roughly handled on the first day of the battle, and was not in good condition for the charge.

 Pettigrew's division ran into a heavy fire from Union general Alexander Hays' division, which was posted on Cemetery Ridge.
 Birkett Fry, now commanding James Archer's brigade was wounded, Marshall was killed.
 Pettigrew's division suffered heavy casualties and were unable to break Hays' line.
 The division was driven off, and Pettigrew had his horse shot out from under him, requiring him to lead his division on foot.
 Pettigrew also suffered a painful arm wound.

 During the Confederate retreat from Gettysburg, Pettigrew remained in command until Heth recovered.
 Stopped by the flooded Potomac River at Falling Waters, West Virginia, Pettigrew's brigade (temporarily combined with Archer's former brigade) was deployed as a rear guard unit.
 Union cavalry probed the southern defenses throughout the night as Lee's army crossed the pontoon bridges into West Virginia.
 On the morning of July 14, 1863, Pettigrew's brigade was one of the last Confederate units still north of the Potomac River when the Union attacked his position.
 On foot and in the front line, Pettigrew was directing his soldiers when he was shot by a Union cavalryman from the Michigan Brigade at close range, the bullet striking him in the abdomen.
 He was immediately carried to the rear and across the Potomac, having refused to be left in federal hands.
-He died three days later at Edgewood Manor plantation near Bunker Hill, West Virginia.
+He died three days later at Edgewood Manor plantation near Bunker Hill, West Virginia, likely due to peritonitis.
 His brigade, which lost an estimated 56% casualties, had been ruined as an effective combat organization.

 Legacy

 An official day of mourning was held for him in North Carolina.
 His death also affected Lee, who remarked: "The army has lost a brave soldier and the Confederacy an accomplished officer."
 General Pettigrew's body was returned to North Carolina and interred at his family estate, "Bonarva", which is now part of Pettigrew State Park in Washington and Tyrrell Counties.

-General James Johnston Pettigrew Camp #1401 of the Sons of Confederate Veterans in Lenoir, North Carolina, was named for the fallen officer.

-In 1912, a building on the campus of the University of North Carolina was named for Pettigrew.